Cooperative Learning

 This type of learning strategy uses small group tasks and activities as a learning experience.
 Each member is responsible for learning new information and skills, and at the same time, assisting teammates in learning.

-Types of Cooperative Learning
+Types of cooperative learning

 Cooperation among coworkers in an organization will rarely occur naturally.
 It is up to employers to make an effort by taking steps that bring employees together.